ds-kiel/EdgeBoost/README.md

 # EdgeBoost: Confidence Boosting for Resource Constrained Inference via Selective Offloading

 Welcome to EdgeBoost's repository.
-This repository contains the code for the work presented in the paper titled "EdgeBoost: Confidence Boosting for Resource Constrained Inference via Selective Offloading"
+This repository contains the code for the work presented in the paper titled "EdgeBoost: Confidence Boosting for Resource Constrained Inference via Selective Offloading".

 ## About EdgeBoost